architech-boards/documentation-template/source/bitbake.rst

 *BB_NUMBER_THREADS* and *PARALLEL_MAKE* can help you speed up the build process. *BB_NUMBER_THREADS* is used to tell Bitbake how many tasks can be executed at the same time, while *PARALLEL_MAKE* contains the **-j** option to give to *make* program when issued.
-Both *BB_NUMBER_THREADS* and *PARALLEL_MAKE* are related to the number of processors of your (virtual/)machine.
+Both *BB_NUMBER_THREADS* and *PARALLEL_MAKE* are related to the number of processors of your (virtual) machine.

 *bblayers.conf* is used to tell Bitbake which meta-layers to take into account when parsing/looking for recipes, machine, distributions, configuration files, bbclasses, and so on.
 The most important variable